Harmelodic/blog-content/public/posts/Software_Development_Principles.md

 - State testing is the testing you do on the component you've made.
 - Collaboration testing is the testing you do between your component and it's interfaces.
 - Contract testing is the testing you do to check your external interface implementations adhere to the interface in the way that your component expects them to (aka - adhering to the Contract).
-- The only other _functional_ testing that is required is the few integration tests that you need to test components outside of your domain.
+- The only other _functional_ testing that is required is the few integrated tests that you need to test components outside of your domain.

 This is my own principle based on J.B.
-Rainsburger's talk about how [_Integration Tests are a Scam_](https://blog.thecodewhisperer.com/permalink/integrated-tests-are-a-scam).
+Rainsburger's talk about how [_Integrated Tests are a Scam_](https://blog.thecodewhisperer.com/permalink/integrated-tests-are-a-scam).
 It's a very good talk with very compelling points.

 Non-functional testing, such as security, performance and reliability and acceptance testing cannot be fully covered by this methodology.